 Within project Yellowstone the technology of pyrolysis and melting, combined in elementary retraction, is investigated and implemented within North Brabant.
 The main partners in this project are BOM, Brainport Development, MRE Stimuleringsfonds, TU/e and CORE.
 The targeted waste streams consist out of sludge, batteries, pyrolysis waste and many more waste streams.

-Within project PFAS an alternative technology for remediation of polluted soil is investigated.
+Within project PFAS an alternative technology for remediation of polluted soil.
 The technology used is developed within the ‘extra-innovation time’ of two students (Niels Bongers and Dirk van Meer) within CORE.
 The technology has been further developed by order of Schiphol and is now currently in transition towards its first POC installation on site.

 Within project IVER BV the technology of melting, is implemented in the north of the Netherlands (Delfzijl).
 In the old Ensartech installation our technology will be installed and operated in order to recycle pyrolysis waste, car materials and polluted soil.
 The main partners in this project are NOM, TONNON BV, AMBIENT, Eekels TBI and CORE.